 Once the deal is made with investors, investors would ask for documentations like intellectual property protection documents, non-disclosure agreements and various data regarding the company – employee data, resource data, etc. Mixing up of this data can even lead to termination of the deal.
 In today’s scenario, investors are also asking for data regarding the critical performance indicators of the start-ups on a weekly or monthly basis.

 Lead investor merely is your first investor.
 A leading investor is critical in various ways.
 He is the one who attracts further investments.
 So the size of the investment he makes is also essential.
 According to the figures provided by crowd funding platform, Seeders: Start-ups with 20% investment from lead investor succeeded 80% of time and those with 35% investment from lead investor succeeded always while those with 0% lead investor investment failed 75% of time.
 A leading investor should be business oriented in his venture and with good knowledge in the industry.

 f) Building investor networks:

 You cannot expect any unknown investor getting attracted by your pitch and starts pumping money for your start-up.
 Building relationships with investors is most important as investors would invest only if they find you trustworthy and capable.
 It’s not always about the idea, but it’s about the ability to execute.
 You should build relations with a network of investors through LinkedIn, networking workshops, crowd funding platforms, mentors etc before pitching your idea.

 So the most important thing is to reduce the risks for investors.
-With proper measures to remove the risks for investment, Entrepreneurs would be able to instil confidence among the investors and attract more investments.
-With proper understanding between investors and entrepreneurs, fundraising for start-ups can be made easy and productive.
+With proper measures to remove the risks of investment, Entrepreneurs would be able to instill confidence among the investors and attract more investments.
+With adequate understanding between investors and entrepreneurs, fundraising for start-ups can be made accessible and productive.